wso2/k8s-wso2am-operator/README.md

 apimanager.apim.wso2.com/cluster-1 created
 deployment.apps/wso2am-controller created
 ```
-5. Now you can view the running pod by executing the command, and Make sure to replace <USER-NAMESPACE> with the name changed in step 3
+5. Now view the running pods by executing the command.
+Make sure to replace <USER-NAMESPACE> to the name changed in step 3
+   By default pattern-1 is executing, you will see 5 pods.
+Each pod represents the components based on relavant patterns.

 ```
 kubectl get pods -n <USER-NAMESPACE>

 Output:

 NAME                                                       READY   STATUS    RESTARTS   AGE analytics-dash-deploy-54bd8d9b55-rmwnn                     1/1     Running   0          3m35s
 analytics-worker-deploy-79dc97599d-m445h                   1/1     Running   0          3m35s